There are many small café style stalls in the Souks and many guests have eaten there safely for 50 DHS or less.

 Excellent modern Moroccan food and some European dishes.
 Ali the owner is often front of house and is an excellent Maître D. The Chef is one of the best.
 About 15 minutes easy walk from our door.
 Not licenced so pop into Café Arab on the way home for a bottle of wine or back here at Riad el Zohar.
 Closed Sundays Cards accepted.

-Italian owned with good Moroccan & European dishes.
+Italian owned with good Moroccan and European dishes.
 Attentive, English speaking staff.
 A popular place for dinner or lunch.
 A little tricky to find so ask us before you set off.
 Licenced.
 Cards accepted.

 Excellent Fish and shellfish restaurant in Guillez, the new town.
 Stylish simple décor but not simple cuisine, very good.
 A family restaurant where the owner son is the Head Chef.
 Not open Mondays.
 Taxi to the new town and 25 minutes walk home.
 Licenced.
 Cards accepted.